patchworkjs/patchwork/README.md

 * To check out the [guide](https://docs.patchworkjs.com), visit [docs.patchworkjs.com](https://docs.patchworkjs.com). :books:

-isions), PR reviews, and team augmentation.
-Read more about [support here](https://enterprise.nestjs.com).

 ## Support

 Patchworkjs is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support from the amazing backers.
-If you'd like to join them, please [read more here](https://docs.nestjs.com/support).
+If you'd like to join them, please [read more here](https://docs.patchworkjs.com/support).

 ## Stay in touch